VeerNagda/Google-Calendar-Integration/README.md

 ﻿# Google-Calendar-Integration
-Add your credential.json file in the folder 'Files' inside Controller
+Add your credential.json file in the folder 'Files' inside Controller folder